ShaneCurcuru/menotomymatters/_posts/2021-04-06-election-guide-2021.md

 Bob Sprague's [Your Arlington also covers all the major races](https://yourarlington.com/arlington-archives/town-school/elections/18112-townelection-21.html).
 The [League of Women Voters has detailed overview of all candidates](http://lwva.com/LWVGuide2021.pdf) and has a [video of Candidate's Night](https://www.youtube.com/watch?v=1wbynWNckE4).

+**Curious About Town Meeting Votes?**  Dylan and other folks have a great [visualization of Town Meeting Member's votes per warrant article](https://www.votesmartarlington.com/) in 2020!

 ## Select Board - electing 2 seats for 3 years